Understanding Paul - in Acts 21

 They (most certainly James) launched without a period or break, straight into rebuke and accusations of Paul’s ministry to the Jews.
-I would assume that James is the spokesman, for James is the only name mentioned, and he was also the one who had been running things in Jerusalem for decades now.
+I would assume that James is the spokesman, for James is the only name mentioned, and he was also the one who had been running things in Jerusalem for over two decades now.

 James states directly to Paul, "Thou seest, brother, how many thousands of Jews there are which believe; and they are all zealous of the law".
-Since James was the chief bishop or elder in Jerusalem (he went by the title, James the Just) – WHAT was he teaching these people, and Why?!
+Since James was the chief bishop or elder in Jerusalem (he went by the title, James the Just) – WHAT was he teaching these people, and WHY?!